What is von Hippel-Lindau disease?

 What causes VHL?

 VHL is a genetic condition.
-This means that the risk of developing cancer and other features of VHL can be passed from generation to generation in a family.
+This means that the risk of developing certain types of tumors and other features of VHL can be passed from generation to generation.
 The gene associated with VHL is also called VHL.
-A mutation, meaning alteration, in the VHL gene gives a person an increased risk of developing kidney cancer and other symptoms of VHL.
+Inheriting a deletion or mutation (alteration) in the VHL gene gives a person an increased risk of developing any of the different signs of VHL explained above, called manifestations.
 Nearly everyone who has VHL syndrome has an identifiable VHL genetic mutation.

 How is VHL inherited?

 How common is VHL?

 It is estimated that about 1 in 30,000 people has VHL.
-About 20% of people with VHL do not have any family history of the condition.
+About 10% of people with VHL do not have any family history of the condition.
 They have a de novo mutation, meaning a new mutation in the VHL gene not present in their parents.

 How is VHL diagnosed?